MchainNetwork/mchain-docs/docs/mar-erc20/metamask/add-mar-to-metamask.md

     - Click the `Next` button to see a summary of the MAR token details.
     - Confirm the details are correct and click `Add Tokens`.

-6. **View MAR in MetaMask**: After adding, MAR should now be visible in your token list within MetaMask.
+6. **View MAR in Metamask**: After adding, MAR should now be visible in your token list within Metamask.
 The balance should also reflect here if you have any MAR ERC20 tokens.

-You've successfully added the MAR ERC20 token to your MetaMask wallet!
-Now, you can easily receive, store, and send MAR tokens using MetaMask.
+You've successfully added the MAR ERC20 token to your Metamask wallet!
+Now, you can easily receive, store, and send MAR tokens using Metamask.